chukul/cloudctl/README.md

 3. Your source credentials have permission to assume the role
 4. The role's trust policy allows your source identity

+### MFA Code Not Working

+- Ensure your device time is synchronized (MFA codes are time-based)
+- Wait for a fresh code if the current one is about to expire
+- Verify the MFA device ARN is correct

+### Console URL Not Opening

+- Check that you're using an assumed role profile (not an MFA session)
+- Verify the session hasn't expired
+- Ensure your browser is set as the default application for URLs

 ## Development

 ### Project Structure